tgeisse/UserDefaultsObservation/README.md

 }
 ```

-Should you need to change the store at runtime, you can do so with an initializer:
+Should you need to change the store at runtime, one option is to do so with an initializer:

 ```swift
 @ObservableUserDefaults